Jean Harlow: Film portrayals

 Film adaptations of Harlow's life were considered at different times during the 1950s.
 Twentieth Century-Fox had slated Jayne Mansfield for the role, and ideas for Columbia Pictures actress Cleo Moore to play Harlow were also tabled.
 These projects never materialized.
 Marilyn Monroe was given a role for Harlow in 1953, but she declined it, feeling it was under-developed.

 In 1965, two films about Jean Harlow were released, both titled Harlow.
 The first film was released by Magna Corporation in May 1965, and starred Carol Lynley.
 The second film was released in June 1965 by Paramount Pictures, and starred Carroll Baker.
 Both were poorly received, and did not perform well at the box office.

+In 1975, Roberta Collins played Harlow in the rhythm-and-blues band Bloodstone's pop musical movie Train Ride to Hollywood.

 In 1978, Lindsay Bloom portrayed her in Hughes and Harlow: Angels in Hell.

 In August 1993, Sharon Stone hosted a documentary about Harlow titled Harlow: The Blonde Bombshell, which aired on Turner Classic Movies.

 In 2004, Gwen Stefani briefly appeared as Harlow at the red carpet premiere for Hell's Angels in Martin Scorsese's Howard Hughes biopic The Aviator.